 Quite often, these are gambles worth taking.
 Rebuilding trust after a betrayal isn’t easy and it’s rarely fast, with many pitfalls along the way for both people.
 But most couples who succeed find that their relationships are much stronger for the effort.
 Janice and Robert used the crisis of the affair to discover what was missing in each of them as individuals, as well as what was missing from their relationship.
 Years later, they have healed a wound that seemed like it would always be open.

 Obviously, not all betrayals end on such a high note.
-But whether you stay with the betrayer or deem him or her unworthy, it is critical to heal the effects of the betrayal.
+But whether you stay with the betrayer or deem them unworthy, it is critical to heal the effects of the betrayal.
 This is because a happy life requires us to heal the wounds of the past.
 It also requires a willingness to see that the future may not resemble the past at all.